 The Australian water dragon is found in eastern Australia from Victoria northwards to Queensland.
 There are numerous types of water dragons.
 We are just focusing on the Australian one.
 This species is protected in Australia.
 Wild specimens cannot be collected from the wild and a permit is required in most states and territories to keep this species in captivity.
 And sorry, but I’m not really going to teach you how to train your water dragon.
 It’s just a fun title.
-Unfortunately, you’ll have to train it yourself.
+Unfortunately, you’ll have to learn to train it yourself.

 First the Stats…